Our 5:2 diet meal plans are easy to follow and are full of inspiration and delicious dishes to help keep you on track while on the 5:2 diet.

 Lunch: For lunch on the go, opt for Tesco’s Healthy Living Chicken Noodle Soup in a Mug (44 cals) and one Salt & Vinegar Snack a Jacks Rice Cake (41 cals).
 Calories so far: 185.

-Dinner: Our delicious Thai curried noodles is a great dinner option (307 cals).
+Dinner: Our delicious Thai curried noodles are a great dinner option (297 cals).

 Recipes for 5.2 meal plan – Day 14

 Breakfast: Using egg whites for an omelette is a great way to cut calories.
-Use 3 egg whites, 80g mushrooms and 80g spinach.
-Calories so far: 60.
+Use 3 egg whites, 80g mushrooms, and 80g spinach.
+Calories so far: 58.

-Lunch: You can afford to treat yourself, as Sainsbury’s tabbouleh salad (147 cals) is indulgent but still low-cal.
-Snack on 50g of blueberries in the afternoon (28 cals).
-Calories so far = 235.
+Lunch: You can afford to treat yourself, as Sainsbury’s tabbouleh salad (140 cals) is indulgent but still low-cal.
+Calories so far = 198.

-Dinner: This Morroccan root tagine with cous cous (238 cals) beats a takeaway.
+Dinner: This Moroccan root tagine with couscous (300 cals) beats a takeaway.

 Recipes for 5.2 meal plan – Day 15

-Breakfast: Start the day with a fruit medley of 1 kiwi, 1 medium satsuma and 25g low-fat Greek yoghurt.
+Breakfast: Start the day with a fruit medley of 1 kiwi, 1 medium satsuma and 25g low-fat Greek yogurt.
 Calories so far: 101.

-Lunch: Go veg heavy with this roasted veg ratatouille (150 cals) and snack on a packet of Weight Watchers salt and vinegar Crinkle Crisps in the afternoon (78 cals).
-Calories so far: 329.
+Lunch: Go veg heavy with this roasted veg ratatouille (170 cals) Calories so far: 271

-Dinner: Speedy and super low in calories, this baked aubergine dish is only 81 cals per portion.
+Dinner: Speedy and super low in calories, this baked aubergine dish is only 90 cals per portion.
+Calories for the day are just 361 calories leaving you 139 to use on low-calorie snacks.

-Total intake for whole day = 410 calories.
+Total intake for the whole day = 361 calories.

 Recipes for 5.2 meal plan – Day 16